Times Tables Mastery: The 4 Step Programme

 The 4 Step Programme skirts around all this nonsense and focuses on the facts that are not known and how to learn these without stress.
 Only then do we concentrate on speed of recall.
 This may sound counter-intuitive.
 After all, the chanting and singing methods have been used for years by many teachers and parents.
 But a moment's thought reveals the fallacy - if these methods are so good, how is it that most of our children have very poor tables recall?

-The Parent Handbook explains the theory of the 4 Step Programme in easy steps and has been designed to be simple to follow.
+The Teacher/Parent Handbook explains the theory of the 4 Step Programme in easy steps and has been designed to be simple to follow.

 The Student Workbook contains assessment sheets, practice sheets for multiplication and division and other material to reinforce the skills that have just been learnt.

-The 4 Step Programme may be tackled at any of three different levels.
+The 4 Step Programme may be tackled at any of four different levels.

 Level 1: The 1, 2, 5 and 10 times tables.